 Oversight of Contracted Functions YES NO 24 Is there sufficient organic Government expertise to oversee contractor performance of the contract?
-25 Are there sufficient control mechanisms and sufficient numbers of military and civilian employees to ensure that contractors are not performing inherently governmental functions?
+Are there sufficient control mechanisms and sufficient numbers of military and civilian employees to ensure that contractors are not performing inherently governmental functions?
 26 Is there sufficient COR capability to ensure adequate oversight of contract performance?

-"Closely associated with inherently governmental" is defined in Title 10, United States Code § 2383(b) and FAR 7.503.
+"Closely associated with inherently governmental" is defined in FAR 7.503 (d).

 Additionally, pursuant to 10 U.S.C. § 2463, special consideration must be given to in-sourcing closely associated with inherently governmental functions.